HishamT/Intro-to-Matrix-Algebra/Introduction to Matrix Algebra.md

 4x + 12y +2z = 14
 5x + 7y - 4z = 9

-will produce non-sense values as the equations in this system or not linearly independent; the second equation is two-times the first.
+will produce non-sense values as the equations in this system are not linearly independent; the second equation is two-times the first.
 Determining whether or not a system is linearly independent is outside the scope of this lesson.
 For now, we will assume they are.

 ## Applications of Matrices: Data Encryption